Skip to main content

 Settle

-After the response is delivered, payment is settled in the background via ContextRouter (deferred settlement — tool fees are waived if execution fails)
+After delivery, payment is settled in the background via ContextRouter — deferred settlement in USDC on Base.
+Tool fees are waived if execution fails.

 Composability is the superpower of Context.
 Any frontier model can stitch together disparate tools into a coherent workflow, creating infinite new use cases from your single MCP server.